How to Write Website Copy That SELLS: Guide for Founders

 After all, I’m sure you’re already incredible at what you do (otherwise, you wouldn’t have received all those glowing testimonials and feedback).
 So, let me repackage it in a way that makes your dream clients go, “where do I sign up?!”

-As a brand messaging consultant and website copywriter, I created a signature offer to implement all the 🧲5 Pillars of Magnetic Marketing🧲 in one go:
+As a brand messaging strategist and website copywriter, I created a signature offer to implement all the 🧲5 Pillars of Magnetic Marketing🧲 in one go:

-• Frameworks and guidelines so that you can keep your brand messaging and story consistent when creating all of your content
+Bespoke guide so that you can keep your brand messaging and story consistent when creating all your content

 Basically, with the 🧲Magnetic Message & Web Copy Makeover✨, I’ll take you from “just another option in your niche” to “THE go-to solution in your dream client’s eyes in 3 weeks—and make you feel like it, too.